chaselikethebank/docs-template/docs/structure.md

 Think of each phase like a chapter/section in the Documentation; The lifecycle becomes a form/framework.

 > When you take a step in your process, delineate that in the documentation.

+Turns out, you are problably already writting documentation, it just isn't formalized.

+*Turns out counter +1*